floooh/floooh.github.io/_drafts/2025-08-17-sokol-gfx-view-update.md

-I went a bit back and forth on this decision but I think the behaviour makes sense from the perspective that all resource state changes in sokol-gfx are explicit (e.g. there are no 'automatic' state changes as a side effect of some other state change, all resource state changes are directly caused by a function call on that resource object.
+I went a bit back and forth on this decision but I think the behaviour makes sense from the perspective that all resource state changes in sokol-gfx are explicit (e.g. there are no 'automatic' state changes as a side effect of a 'remote' state change, all resource state changes are directly caused by a function call on that resource object.
 The same has always been true for pipelines and their shader object, just not specifically documented.